agarwalvipin/open_cfa/LOS/Equity/Reading 46.md

   * **Holder-of-Record Date:** The company checks its records to see who the official shareholders are on this date.
 If you're on the list, you get paid.
 This is typically one or two business days after the ex-dividend date.
   * **Payment Date:** The day the dividend is actually paid to shareholders.

-> **⭐ CFA Exam Tip:** The relationship between the **ex-dividend date** and the **record date** is crucial.
+> **⭐ <mark>EXAM TIP:</mark>:** The relationship between the **ex-dividend date** and the **record date** is crucial.
 The market enforces the ex-date rule.
 If you buy on the ex-date, the seller's name is still on the records on the record date, so the seller gets the dividend.
 That's why the stock price drops on the ex-date—the share is now worth less because it no longer carries the right to that specific upcoming dividend.

 -----